+TO:

-TO: Mayor Steven Meiner and Members of the City Commission
+Mayor Steven Meiner and Members of the City Commission

+FROM:

-FROM: Rafael A. Paz, City Attorney
+Rafael A. Paz, City Attorney

-FIRST READING
+SECOND READING

-DATE: January 31, 2024
+DATE:

+March 13, 2024

+SUBJECT:

-SUBJECT: AN ORDINANCE OF THE MAYOR AND CITY COMMISSION OF THE CITY OF MIAMI BEACH, FLORIDA, AMENDING CHAPTER 70 OF THE CODE OF THE CITY OF MIAMI BEACH, FLORIDA, ENTITLED "MISCELLANEOUS OFFENSES," BY AMENDING ARTICLE II, ENTITLED "PUBLIC PLACES," BY AMENDING DIVISION I ENTITLED "GENERALLY," BY CREATING SECTION 70-46 THEREOF, ENTITLED "OBSTRUCTING OF PEDESTRIAN AND VEHICULAR TRAFFIC PROHIBITED"; AND PROVIDING FOR REPEALER, SEVERABILITY, CODIFICATION, AND AN EFFECTIVE DATE.
+AN ORDINANCE OF THE MAYOR AND CITY COMMISSION OF THE CITY OF MIAMI BEACH, FLORIDA, AMENDING CHAPTER 70 OF THE CODE OF THE CITY OF MIAMI BEACH, FLORIDA, ENTITLED "MISCELLANEOUS OFFENSES," BY AMENDING ARTICLE II, ENTITLED "PUBLIC PLACES," BY AMENDING DIVISION I ENTITLED "GENERALLY," BY CREATING SECTION 70-46 THEREOF, ENTITLED "OBSTRUCTING OF PEDESTRIAN AND VEHICULAR TRAFFIC PROHIBITED"; AND PROVIDING FOR REPEALER,

+SEVERABILITY, CODIFICATION, AND AN EFFECTIVE DATE.

-At the request of the sponsor, Commissioner Alex J. Fernandez, this proposed ordinance is presented to the Mayor and City Commission for your consideration on first reading.
+At the request of the sponsor, Commissioner Alex J. Fernandez, this proposed ordinance is presented to the Mayor and City Commission for your consideration on second reading.
+The proposed ordinance was approved at first reading at the City Commission meeting on February 21, 2024.
+Between first and second reading, subsection (a) of the proposed ordinance has been amended to clarify a few minor points as set forth below.

-Sidewalks, streets, alleys, beach walks, and beach entrances play a vital role in city life as conduits for pedestrian movement and access, enhancing connectivity and promoting walking throughout the city.
+The City of Miami Beach has a strong interest in protecting the health, safety and welfare of the general public, by providing residents and visitors the right and ability to move freely and safely through the City.
+Sidewalks, streets, alleys, beach walks, and beach entrances play a vital role in city life as conduits for pedestrian movement and access, enhancing connectivity and promoting walking throughout the City.
 Safe, accessible, and well-maintained sidewalks, streets, alleys, beach walks, and beach entrances are a fundamental and necessary foundation for cities, and have been found to enhance general public health and maximize social capital.
 When an individual's path is blocked on the sidewalks, streets, alleys, beach walks, and beach entrances it can force them onto the street or other dangerous terrain where there is a risk of death or injury.
-Pedestrians killed while walking along the roadway account for almost 8 percent of traffic fatalities resulting from collisions between motor vehicles and pedestrians.
-The City of Miami Beach always wishes to provide citizens and visitors the right and ability to move freely and safely through the City.
+Pedestrians killed while walking along the roadway account for many incidents of traffic fatalities resulting from collisions between motor vehicles and pedestrians.

-In order to advance these goals, the proposed ordinance creates new City Code Section 70-46 and mandates, at subsection (a), that any person who, walks, stands, sits, lies, or places an object in such manner as to intentionally block passage by another person or to require another person to take evasive action to avoid physical contact, or who, after being ordered to move by law enforcement officers, remains in or on any public sidewalk, street, alley, beach walk, or beach entrance in such a manner as to block or impair movement of vehicles or pedestrians shall be guilty, pursuant to this Section, of the offense of Obstructing of Pedestrian and Vehicular Traffic.
+In order to advance the foregoing objectives, the proposed ordinance creates new City Code Section 70-46 and mandates that any person who, stands, sits, lies, or places an object in such manner as to block passage by another person or to require another person to take evasive action to avoid physical contact, or who, after being ordered to move by law enforcement officers, remains in or on any public sidewalk, street, alley, beach walk, or beach entrance in such a manner as to block or impair movement of vehicles or pedestrians shall be guilty, pursuant to this Section, of the offense of Obstructing of Pedestrian and Vehicular Traffic.

-Commission Memo January 31, 2024 Page 2
+Commission Memo March 13, 2024 Page 2